postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 ### **Manage environments**

 To manage an environment, you can share, duplicate, download, or delete it.
+You can also import an environment as a single JSON file.

 [![manage icons](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environ_icons.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environ_icons.png)

-You can also import an environment as a single JSON file.
+When you click the **Share** button, the 'Manage Environments' screen appears.
+From this screen you can create an environment template to share.
+In the Environment Templates view, add a name for the template, add key/values pairs, and click the Share button.

+**Note**: It's a best practice to create a duplicate, remove any sensitive values like passwords and access tokens before downloading the copy to share with someone else.
+When someone else imports the environment, or accesses the shared template, they can input their own personal information within their own version of the template.

 ### **Select an active environment**